-- Searching for emerging technologies based on market needs; - Conducting applied research; - · Developing and commercializing innovative products; and - Applying proven technologies and products to new market opportunities.
+- Searching for emerging technologies based on market needs; - Conducting applied research; - Developing and commercializing innovative products; and - Applying proven technologies and products to new market opportunities.

-Our revenues were \$8.7 million and \$9.9 million during the three months ended June 30, 2009 and 2008, respectively, and we had net losses of \$2.4 million and \$1.8 million for the same periods, respectively.
+Our revenues were \$8.9 million and \$10.7 million during the three months ended September 30, 2009 and 2008, respectively, and we had net losses of \$2.0 million and \$0.5 million for the same periods, respectively.

 We generate revenues through technology development services provided under contractual arrangements, product sales and license fees.
 Historically, our technology development revenues have accounted for a large and growing proportion of our total revenues, and we expect that they will continue to represent a significant portion of our total revenues for the foreseeable future.
-Our technology development revenues decreased from \$6.9 million to \$6.4 million for the three month periods ended June 30, 2008 and June 30, 2009, respectively.
+Our technology development revenues decreased from \$7.2 million to \$6.5 million for the three-month periods ended September 30, 2008 and September 30, 2009, respectively.
 We regularly have a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
-Total backlog includes funded backlog (the amount for which money has been directly authorized by the U.S. Congress and for which a purchase order has been received by a commercial customer) and unfunded backlog (firm orders for which funding has not been appropriated).
-Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
-The approximate value of our backlog was \$27.9 million as of June 30, 2009.
+Total backlog includes funded backlog (the amount for which money has been directly authorized by the U.S. Congress and for which a purchase order has been received by a commercial customer) and unfunded backlog.
+The approximate value of our backlog was \$25.7 million as of September 30, 2009.